railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 To import CSV data that matches your database structure, you need to distinguish the following types of field in the Open ERP interface:  *many-to-many*  fields (between multiple sources and destinations),  *many-to-one*  fields (from multiple sources to a single destination), and  *one-to-many*  fields (from a single origin to multiple destinations).

-.. tip::   **Definition**  *Foreground table*
+..
+TODO - check that the next bit is still true

+.. note:: Foreground table

 	Each of these types is described in relation to a foreground table – the table whose entry form you're viewing and whose entries would be updated by a simple CSV file.

 	Just because one of these relation fields appears on the foreground table, does not mean that there is an inverse field on the related table – but there may be.

-	So there is no one-to-many field in the User form to reflect the many-to-one Salesman field in the Partner form, but there is a many-to-one Partner field in the Partner contact form to reflect the one-to-many Partner contact field in the Partner form.
+	So there is *no* one-to-many field in the User form to reflect the many-to-one Salesman field in the Partner form, but there *is* a many-to-one Partner field in the Partner contact form to reflect the one-to-many Partner contact field in the Partner form.

 Have a look at the screenshots below to see the differences.